Rob Reiner: Career

 In the early 1960s Reiner served as a trainee/apprentice at the Bucks County Playhouse in New Hope, Pennsylvania.
+He is credited (as Robert Reiner) with the non-speaking role of Thomas, who is the horse wrangler (appointed by the bloodthirsty Sergeant Wesley Kiles played by Charles McGraw) in Wagon Train, Season 5, Episode 22 "The Lieutenant Burton Story" starring Dean Jones in the title role, which aired on 2/27/1962.
 In the late 1960s, Reiner acted in bit roles in several television shows including Batman, That Girl, The Andy Griffith Show, Room 222, Gomer Pyle, U.S.M.C. and The Beverly Hillbillies.
 During this time he also appeared in several films, including some by his father such as Where's Poppa?
 (1970).
 He began his career writing for the Smothers Brothers Comedy Hour in 1968 and 1969, with Steve Martin as his writing partner as the two youngest writers on the show.

-Two years later, Reiner became famous playing Michael Stivic, Archie Bunker's liberal son-in-law, on Norman Lear's 1970s situation comedy All in the Family, which was the most-watched television program in the United States for five seasons (1971–1976).
-The character's nickname, "Meathead", (given to him by his cantankerous father-in-law Archie) became closely associated with him, even after he had left the role and went on to build a career as a director.
+Two years later, Reiner became famous playing Michael Stivic, Archie Bunker's liberal son-in-law, on Norman Lear's 1970s situation comedy All in the Family, which was inspired by the British sitcom Till Death Us Do Part.
+It was the most-watched television program in the United States for five seasons (1971–1976).
+The character's nickname "Meathead" (given to him by his cantankerous father-in-law Archie) became closely associated with him, even after he had left the role and went on to build a career as a director.
 Reiner has stated, "I could win the Nobel Prize and they'd write 'Meathead wins the Nobel Prize'."
 For his performance, Reiner won two Emmy Awards, in addition to three other nominations, and five Golden Globe nominations.
 After an extended absence, Reiner returned to television acting with a recurring role on New Girl (2012–2018).

-In 1971, on The Partridge Family S02, E03 A man called Snake; which aired Oct 08, 1971, he played the character Snake.
+In October 1971, he had a guest role in an episode of The Partridge Family.
 In 1972, Reiner, Phil Mishkin, and Gerry Isenberg created the situation comedy The Super for ABC.
 Starring Richard S. Castellano, the show depicted the life of the harried Italian American superintendent of a New York City apartment building and ran for 10 episodes in the summer of 1972.
 Reiner and Mishkin co-wrote the premiere episode.